How Sightings Are Used

 Each year we receive approximately 15 requests for sightings data.
 These requests are approved by Dr. Lance Barrett-Lennard, head of the Marine Mammal Research Program at Ocean Wise’s Coastal Ocean Research Institute.
 Requests are approved based on their scientific or conservation merit.
 The BCCSN will consider data requests for i) academic research on ecology, basic biology, habitat use or related subjects; ii) conservation assessment and planning; iii) species recovery planning including critical habitat determination; and iv) environmental impact assessment, evaluation and mitigation.
 Email firstname.lastname@example.org for more information on data requests.

-Having mariners that already spend their time on the water collecting sightings is an excellent way to monitor what is happening on the B.C. coast.
-However, the way sightings network data is collected, creates a puzzle that limits the usefulness of the data.
+Having mariners that already spend their time on the water report their sightings is an excellent way to monitor what is happening on the B.C. coast.
+However, the way sightings network data is collected creates a puzzle that limits the usefulness of the data.
 We know where areas of high sightings concentrations are, but we don’t know whether high concentrations of sightings in these areas are due to more observers or to higher concentrations of cetaceans and sea turtles.
-In order to solve this puzzle, the sightings network has been working to provide a measure of sightings effort – to understand where network observers are looking for whales.
-The BCCSN is continuing to develop a project that realistically models observer effort along the BC coast to provide context to the data we have collected since 1999.
+In order to solve this puzzle, the BCCSN has been working to provide a measure of sightings effort – to understand where network observers are looking for whales.
+The BCCSN is now able to realistically model observer effort along the BC coast to provide context to the data we have collected since 1999.